FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 TL Contents
 -----------

+Tags are expected to have a simple layout (representable by a C structure) and each tag should only represent data for a single logical concept.
+Data for multiple distinct concepts should be split across different tags, even if they're always expected to appear together on the first platform adding the tag (to encourage reusability in different situations).
+Alternatively, complex data may be represented in a different kind of well-established handoff data structure (e.g. FDT [DT]_, HOB [PI]_) that is inserted into the TL as a single TE.
+The same tag ID may occur multiple times in the TL to represent multiple instances of the same kind of object.
+Tag layouts (including the meaning of all fields) are considered stable after being added to this specification and may never be changed in a backwards-incompatible way.
+If a backwards-incompatible change is desired, a new tag ID should be allocated for the new version of the layout instead.

+Tag layouts may be changed in a backwards-compatible manner by allowing new valid values in existing fields (including reserved fields), as long as the original layout definition clearly defined how unknown values in those fields should be handled, and the rest of the TE would still be considered valid and correct for older readers that consider the new values unknown.
+TE layouts may also be expanded by adding new fields at the end, with the same restrictions.
+TEs should not contain explicit version numbers and instead just use the `data_size` value to infer how many fields exist.
+TE layouts which have been changed like this must clearly document which fields or valid values were added at a later time, and in what order.

 The TL must not hold pointers or addresses within its entries, which refer to anything in the TL.
 These can make it difficult to relocate the TL.
 TL relocation typically happens in later phases of the boot when there is more